bailey-lab/lab_scripts/README.md

 # labman_scripts
-a few utility scripts supporting lab work in the bailey lab which may be generally useful to other groups
+A collecton of utility scripts supporting lab work in the bailey lab which may be generally useful to other groups

-*barcode scanning and binning for organizing projects involing thousands and thousands of samples
+_Currently a collection of one script_

+*barcodescanbin* code to rapidly bin into groups machine readable barcoded samples into a container of your choice